Shyok, Ladakh

-Shyok or Shayok is a village on the bank of the Shyok River in Durbuk tehsil of Leh district in Ladakh, India.
+Shyok or Shayok is a Town on the bank of the Shyok River in Nubra district in Ladakh, India.
 It is located at the southern tip of the V-shaped course of the Shyok River, where the Tangtse river joins it from the left.
 Historically, the winter caravan route from Leh to Yarkand passed through the village.
 In modern times, India's strategic road to its border post at Daulat Beg Oldi uses the same route.